$C_{p^n}$-equivariant Mahowald invariants: Mahowald filtrations and Mahowald invariants

+The Adams operation $\psi^\ell$ acts on characters by the $\ell$th power map on $G$, and if $\gcd(\ell,|G|) = 1$ then this may be interpreted as an action on $RO(G)$ and $RU(G)$ by Galois conjugation; see \cite[Part II, \S3]{atiyahtall1969group} for a discussion.
+In particular, $R\bbQ(G)\subset RU(G)$ lands in the subring fixed by the action of $\psi^\ell$ for all $(\ell,|G|) = 1$.
+As $\psi^\ell$ acts on characters by the $\ell$th power map on $G$ and as rational representations have integer-valued characters \cite[Chapter 6, Proposition 15]{serre1977linear}, it follows that the rational character map $\chi\colon R\bbQ(G) \to \Cl(G,\bbQ)$ lifts to $\Cl(\Sub^\cyc(G))$ as pictured.
+This lift is an isomorphism after inverting the order of $G$. \tqed \end{rmk}

-There is a Galois action of the Adams operation $\psi^\ell$ on $RO(G)$ and $RU(G)$ for $\gcd(\ell,|G|) = 1$; if for example $G$ is cyclic or an odd order $p$-group then $R\bbQ(G)$ can be identified as the fixed subring of $RU(G)$ for this action, and if $G$ is a $2$-group then it is the fixed subring of $RO(G)$, see for example \cite[Corollary 9.3.2]{dieck1979transformation}.
+\begin{rmk} If for example $G$ is cyclic or an odd order $p$-group, then $R\bbQ(G)\subset RU(G)$ is the subring fixed by the action of $\psi^\ell$ for all $\gcd(\ell,|G|)$.
+If $G$ is a $2$-group, then it is the fixed subring of $RO(G)$.
+See \cite[Corollary 9.3.2]{dieck1979transformation}.
+Moreover, in these cases the map

+is a surjection, and is an isomorphism when $G$ is cyclic.
+For $p$-groups, this is the Ritter--Segal theorem \cite{ritter1972induktionssatz,segal1972permutation}, and for cyclic groups it may be seen by direct inspection. \tqed \end{rmk}

-The Ritter--Segal theorem \cite{ritter1972induktionssatz,segal1972permutation} says that if $G$ is a $p$-group, then $A(G)\rightarrow R\bbQ(G)$ is a surjection.
-We now explain how the Adams and Segal conjectures, theorems of Quillen \cite{quillen1971adams} and Carlsson \cite{carlsson1983equivariant} respectively, may be combined to produce a $G$-equivariant version of the Adams conjecture categorifying this.
+We now explain how the Adams and Segal conjectures, theorems of Quillen \cite{quillen1971adams} and Carlsson \cite{carlsson1983equivariant} respectively, may be combined to produce a $G$-equivariant version of the Adams conjecture which categorifies the Ritter--Segal theorem.

-Suppose then for the rest of this subsection that $G$ is a $p$-group, and let $\ell$ be a primitive root mod $p^2$ (say $\ell = 3$ if $p=2$).
-Define the $G$-equivariant $J$-spectrum
+Suppose for the rest of this subsection that $G$ is a $p$-group, and let $\ell$ be a primitive root mod $p^2$ (say $\ell = 3$ if $p=2$).
+Write